thunderbird/webext-docs/compose.rst

       :type: (:ref:`folders.MailFolderId`, optional)
       :annotation: -- [Added in TB 125]

        This value overrides the default fcc setting (defined by the used identity) for this message only.
 Either a :ref:`folders.MailFolderId` specifying the folder for the copy of the sent message, or an empty string to not save a copy at all.
 Reset when set to :value:`null`.
+The permission :permission:`accountsRead` is required to use this property.

    .. api-member::